position-pal/Documentation/content/docs/3-arch-design/2-architecture-design.md

 ### High-Level Overview

-**To address the challenges of scalability, decoupling, and real-time processing, the system's architecture was designed following an event-driven microservice approach, in which the microservices are mainly designed to _interact_ by means of event streams.**
+**To address the challenges of scalability, decoupling, and real-time processing, the system architecture was designed following an event-driven microservice approach, in which the microservices are mainly designed to _interact_ by means of event streams.**

 This paradigm enables **_asynchronous communication_** between the services, allowing them to be _loosely coupled_ and _independent_ from each other, hence making the system more _resilient_ and _maintainable_.